Ludoviccccc/GridWorld_Several_Deep_RL_Algorithms/README.md

 * Actor critic ac
 * online qlearning <br>

-Upcomming works: I will dissociate an agent class from the environnment class.
+Upcoming works: I will dissociate an agent class from the environnment class.
 Which is already done for online qlearning